camillebaronnet/blackdoor/README.md

 <img src="imgs/logo.png" alt="Blackdoor logo" width="350px">

-Blackdoor is an NodeJS client for a simple `eval()` backdoor in PHP
+Blackdoor is an NodeJS client for a simple `eval()` backdoor in PHP.

 ## Screenshots